MichAuto > Blog > Media Coverage > Detroit Entrepreneur May Be Only Black Woman With EV Charging Station Company in US

 King is a Tier 1 supplier to DTE Energy and is working with other companies, as well.
 She has some interesting projects coming up, including one she was not at liberty to reveal other than to say it would help more Detroiters charge their EVs around the Motor City.

-“Natalie and the team at Dunamis are a success story that provides a powerful example of Detroiters seizing the opportunity that electrification offers to Michigan’s evolving mobility industry,” said Glenn Stevens Jr., CEO of MICHauto and vice president of automotive and mobility initiatives at the Detroit Regional Chamber.
+“Natalie and the team at Dunamis are a success story that provides a powerful example of Detroiters seizing the opportunity that electrification offers to Michigan’s evolving mobility industry,” said Glenn Stevens Jr., CEO of MichAuto and vice president of automotive and mobility initiatives at the Detroit Regional Chamber.
 “They are also demonstrating how the intersection of new energy and automotive industries truly does offer opportunity and inclusion in this expanding sector of our economy.”

 I wondered how King ended up sharing the stage with Biden.